macumegan/macumegan/README.md

 # 💫 About Me:
-→lm currently working on my own projects.<br>→lm looking to collaborate with others developers.<br>→lm currently learning Data Analytics.<br>→Ask me about financials and modeling.<br>→lm looking for team of working.<br>
+→lm currently working on my own projects.<br>→lm looking to collaborate with others developers.<br>→lm currently learning Data Analytics.<br>→Ask me about financials and modeling.<br>→lm looking for a team to work with.<br>

 ## 🌐 Socials: